Bearizona

 Bearizona is a drive-through safari park near Williams, Arizona, on Historic Route 66.
-It contains a variety of animals that visitors can see up close from their car or shuttle.
-It was founded in 2010 and is known for its black bear cubs.
+The park contains a variety of animals that visitors can see up close from their car or shuttle.
+Founded in 2010, the park is known for its black bear cubs.

 History

+In addition to bears, there are many other animals in the park such as this Harris's hawk (Parabuteo unicinctus).

 The park was started by Sean and Dennis Casey, whose parents had founded Bear Country USA. another drive-through safari park, in Rapid City, South Dakota.
 They chose Williams as the location for their own park as they hoped it would have high traffic as it is located near the intersection of I-40 and SR 64, which leads to Grand Canyon National Park.
 The park also had a suitable climate.
 It cost $15 million to create.

 The zoo's concept was approved by the city in July 2009 and the Caseys bought the property in August.
 Roads began construction in October.
 The park's grand opening and ribbon-cutting ceremony took place on May 22, 2010.
 It was attended by the Williams-Grand Canyon Chamber of Commerce and the Mayor of Williams, John Moore.
 A jaguar exhibit opened in 2016.
-In March 2017, the park had to go on lockdown due to an armed suspect coming near the park.
-No one was injured.
 The Canyonlands restaurant opened in May of the same year.
 In 2018, an otter exhibit opened.
 During the COVID-19 pandemic, the park remained open with additional preventative measures for visitors in order to avoid contracting the virus.
 It reported increased numbers during the first month of the pandemic.